 An Interview with Marilyn Miller

-In your own words, what is forensic science?
+In your own words, what is your program all about?

-Forensic science is the application of the physical sciences in the analysis of evidence in criminal investigations.
+It is the application of the physical sciences in the analysis of evidence in criminal investigations.
 It is a combination of theoretical scientific research and applied scientific practices, both of which form important parts of the criminal justice system.
-The study of forensic science is not the dramatic process shown on TV programs like CSI.
+The study of this program is not the dramatic process shown on TV programs like CSI.
 It actually requires a very firm foundation of scientific knowledge and practice.

-Currently, I teach 4 courses, which include a survey of forensic science, a scientific crime scene investigation course, a forensic chemistry course, and a senior seminar.
-The survey course is our entry-level course and covers all aspects of forensic science, from forensic medicine to forensic anthropology.
+Currently, I teach 4 courses, which include a survey course, a scientific crime scene investigation course, a forensic chemistry course, and a senior seminar.
+The survey course is our entry-level course and covers all aspects of this subject, from forensic medicine to forensic anthropology.
 It also covers analysis of trace evidence, chemical evidence and biological evidence.

 The scientific crime scene investigation course teaches students how to apply the scientific method to the investigation of crime scenes and physical evidence found at those scenes.
 My course in forensic chemistry, on the other hand, covers the laboratory analysis of all evidence considered chemical, such as fire debris, controlled substances, paints, polymers, fibers and gunshot residue.

 Finally, the senior seminar is required for all forensic science students at Virginia Commonwealth University in order to graduate.
 The seminar examines professional organizations, court testimony, ethics, quality assurance and quality control.

 I have been a professor for over 16 years.
 I have spent 7 of those years teaching at Virginia Commonwealth University, and I was a professor at University of New Haven in Connecticut before that.
 I began my teaching career after working for 14 years as a forensic scientist and primary responder to crime scenes, both processing the scenes and taking evidence to labs for analysis.